Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems.md

 The flare payload module can only be installed on the master dispenser assembly.
 The flare housing adapter serves as the interface.
-The flare cartridge consists of a metal outer sleeve, a flare element, a safing and initiation device and a plastic end cap.
+The flare cartridge consists of a metal outer sleeve, a flare element, a safe-ing and initiation device and a plastic end cap.
 An indentation in the cartridge base allows for proper flare installation.